Multivariate Quadratic Transformations and the Interpolation Kernel: Introduction

 which factors as

 with the first factor $q$-elliptic, and the second $p$-elliptic.
-(In fact, we will nearly always be using the elliptic notations, as in the vast majority of the cases in which we would want to use the full versions, we will be using the kernel instead!)
+(In fact, we will nearly always be using the elliptic notations, as in the vast majority of the cases in which we would want to use the full versions, we will be using the kernel instead!
+We will also use a similar notation for the biorthogonal functions, but these will only appear briefly in certain corollaries not otherwise used.)
 Relations and operations on single partitions extend to partition pairs in the obvious way; in particular, $\blambda\subset\bmu$ denotes the product of the usual inclusion orders on the two pieces.
 We will need some additional notations for partitions.
 Of particular importance are $\lambda^2$, denoting the partition with $\lambda^2_i = \lambda_{\lceil i/2\rceil}$, and $2\lambda$, denoting the partition with $(2\lambda)_i=2\lambda_i$, both extending immediately to partition pairs.
 (The latter will appear in the form $(1,2)(\lambda,\mu)=(\lambda,2\mu)$.)
-(We will use a similar notation for the biorthogonal functions, but these will only appear briefly in certain corollaries not otherwise used.)
-We will also find it convenient to let $\vec{z}$ denote the tuple $z_1,\dots,z_n$ of arguments, and similarly for $\vec{x}$, $\vec{y}$, etc.
+We will also find it convenient to let $\vec{z}$ denote the tuple $z_1,\dots,z_n$ of arguments, and similarly for~$\vec{x}$,~$\vec{y}$, etc.

 We specifically recall the elliptic Gamma function

 with the convention here (and for $\Gamma^+$, $\theta$, etc.) that multiple arguments express a product:

 This satisfies the functional equations